picklenebula/Coursera-Capstone/process_documentation.md

 #### Preparation Phase

 ##### Storage
-  *-Let's store the data locally in preparation for sorting and cleaning before uploading to BigQuery-*
+  *-Let's store the data locally in preparation for sorting and cleaning before uploading to BigQuery.*

 1. Data downloaded from [https://divvy-tripdata.s3.amazonaws.com/index.html](https://divvy-tripdata.s3.amazonaws.com/index.html).
 2. Data chosen: *202310-divvy-tripdata.zip*.
 3. *202310-divvy-tripdata.csv* saved locally to project folder *capstone_project_20231110*.

+##### Organization
+  *-We need to identify how the data is organized so we can better understand its credibility.*